ReSearchITEng/kubeadm-playbook/README.md

-# kubeadm Ansible Playbook for Centos/RHEL 7
+# kubeadm based all in one kubernetes cluster installation Ansible Playbook
-Ubuntu/debian should work also, but not tested.
+Tested on for Centos/RHEL 7.; Ubuntu/debian should work also, but not tested.

 ## Targets/pros&cons
 Major difference from other projects: it uses kubeadm for all activities, and kubernetes is running in containers.